paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 Functions of President respecting certain facilities constructed and maintained on United States borders delegated to Secretary of State, see Ex.
 Ord.
 No. 11423, Aug.
 16, 1968, 33 F.R.
 11741, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), The President.

 #### Presidential Directive
 National Intelligence Authority and Central Intelligence Group, established by Presidential Directive, Feb.
 1, 1946, 11 F.R.
 1337, to coordinate Federal foreign intelligence activities, ceased to exist upon creation of Central Intelligence Agency; personnel, property and records of the group were transferred to the Agency; and unexpended funds of the group were made available to the Agency, by act July 26, 1947, ch.
 343, title I, § 102, 61 Stat.
 497, formerly set out as [section 403 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim), War and National Defense.
-See [section 3023 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3023&num=0&edition=prelim).
+See Prior Provisions note under [section 3023 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3023&num=0&edition=prelim).

 #### Strategy for the United States Relationship With Saudi Arabia
 Pub.
 L. 110–53, title XX, § 2043, Aug.
 3, 2007, 121 Stat.
 524, provided that: “(a) Congressional Findings.—Congress finds that:“(1) The National Commission on Terrorist Attacks Upon the United States concluded that the Kingdom of Saudi Arabia has ‘been a problematic ally in combating Islamic extremism.
 At the level of high policy, Saudi Arabia’s leaders cooperated with American diplomatic initiatives aimed at the Taliban or Pakistan before 9/11.
 At the same time, Saudi Arabia’s society was a place where al Qaeda raised money directly from individuals and through charities.
 It was the society that produced 15 of the 19 hijackers.’. “(2) Saudi Arabia has an uneven record in the fight against terrorism, especially with respect to terrorist financing, support for radical madrassas, a lack of political outlets for its citizens, and restrictions on religious pluralism, that poses a threat to the security of the United States, the international community, and Saudi Arabia itself. “(3) The National Commission on Terrorist Attacks Upon the United States concluded that the ‘problems in the U.S.-Saudi relationship must be confronted, openly’.
 It recommended that the two countries build a relationship that includes a ‘shared commitment to political and economic reform . . . and a shared interest in greater tolerance and cultural respect, translating into a commitment to fight the violent extremists who foment hatred’. “(4) The United States has a national security interest in working with the Government of Saudi Arabia to combat international terrorists that operate within that country or that operate outside Saudi Arabia with the support of citizens of Saudi Arabia. “(5) The United States and Saudi Arabia established a Strategic Dialogue in 2005, which provides a framework for the two countries to discuss a range of bilateral issues at high levels, including counterterrorism policy and political and economic reforms. “(6) It is in the national security interest of the United States to support the Government of Saudi Arabia in undertaking a number of political and economic reforms, including increasing anti-terrorism operations conducted by law enforcement agencies, providing more political and religious rights to its citizens, increasing the rights of women, engaging in comprehensive educational reform, enhancing monitoring of charitable organizations, and promulgating and enforcing domestic laws and regulation on terrorist financing. “(b) Statement of Policy.—It is the policy of the United States—“(1) to engage with the Government of Saudi Arabia to openly confront the issue of terrorism, as well as other problematic issues such as the lack of political freedoms; “(2) to enhance counterterrorism cooperation with the Government of Saudi Arabia; and “(3) to support the efforts of the Government of Saudi Arabia to make political, economic, and social reforms, including greater religious freedom, throughout the country. “(c) Progress in Counterterrorism and Other Cooperation.—“(1) Report.—Not later than 180 days after the date of the enactment of this Act [Aug.
 3, 2007], the President shall transmit to the appropriate congressional committees a report that—“(A) describes the long-term strategy of the United States—“(i) to engage with the Government of Saudi Arabia to facilitate political, economic, and social reforms, including greater religious freedom, that will enhance the ability of the Government of Saudi Arabia to combat international terrorism; and “(ii) to work with the Government of Saudi Arabia to combat terrorism, including through effective measures to prevent and prohibit the financing of terrorists by Saudi institutions and citizens; and “(B) provides an assessment of the progress made by Saudi Arabia since 2001 on the matters described in subparagraph (A), including—“(i) whether Saudi Arabia has become a party to the International Convention for the Suppression of the Financing of Terrorism; and “(ii) the activities and authority of the Saudi Nongovernmental National Commission for Relief and Charity Work Abroad. “(2) Form.—The report required by paragraph (1) shall be transmitted in unclassified form, but may include a classified annex, if necessary.”